 Pursuant to the Company's stock ownership guidelines, ownership thresholds shall include: chief executive officer (5x base salary), other executive officers (3x base salary) and directors (5x annual cash retainer), subject to a 5-year grace period and which thresholds shall not count unexercised options or unearned performance awards.

-Clawback Policy.
+☑ Clawback Policy.

-The Company maintains a Clawback Policy with respect to recoupment of incentive payments.
+The Company maintains a Clawback Policy with respect to recoupment of incentive compensation from executive officers of the Company.